OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/application-gateway/application-gateway-ssl-cli.md

   --gateway-name "AdatumAppGateway" \
   --resource-group "AdatumAppGatewayRG"

-# Create a new rule linking hello listener toohello back-end pool
+# Create a new rule linking the listener to the back-end pool
 az network application-gateway rule create \
   --name "rule2" \
   --rule-type Basic \